HPC-FAIR/optimal_unified_memory/readme.md

 # Step 3.
 Label the training data
 This step labels rows in the training dataset with an optimal policy choice.

-## Generate kernel-based run for all variants
+## step 3.1: Generate kernel-based run for all variants
 * ./rodinia_3.1/cuda/cfd/run_variants.sh

 ./rodinia_3.1/cuda/cfd$ nohup ./run_variants-v2.sh &